kkm-horikawa/wagtail-herald/README.md

 | `es_ES` | Español (España) |
 | `pt_BR` | Português (Brasil) |

-Set the default locale in **Settings > SEO Settings**, then override per-page as needed.
+Set the default locale in **Settings > SEO Settings**, then override per-page using the SEOPageMixin.

 ## robots.txt Management